 A fortnight spring birding tour, exploring some of the most beautiful, bird-rich landscapes in Europe – the Black Sea coast, the Rhodopes, the Central Balkan and the Vitosha Mountains.

-The tour starts with the Rhodope Mountains – a lovely area close to the border with Greece.
+Our next destination is Rhodope Mountains – a lovely area close to the border with Greece.
 Their western part with rounded, pine-clad hills is occasionally cut by streams and rivers running through deep gorges.
 One of them is the magnificent Trigrad Gorge – the realm of the Wallcreeper.
 Its vertical limestone cliffs resound with the noise of numerous Alpine Swifts and Eurasian Crag Martins and echo with the shrill calls of the Peregrine Falcon.
 Every now and then White-throated Dippers, Grey Wagtails and White Wagtails dart over the translucent river.

 While we drive to the southern Black Sea coast we will stop in the Sakar Hills and Strandzha Mountain, where we will be looking for the Eastern Imperial Eagle, Montagu’s Harrier, Levant Sparrowhawk, Masked Shrike, Woodchat Shrike, Olive-tree Warbler and Eastern Orphean Warbler.
 The Sakar is an area of rounded hills and open valleys, where most of the lowland is step-like grassland with scattered trees, bushes and agricultural plots.
 It is Bulgaria’s Eastern Imperial Eagles stronghold.
-The Strandzha, on the other hand, is an endless chain of mild crests and folding wood-covered tops that provide shelter to the Booted Eagle, the Masked Shrike, the Olive-tree Warbler, the Semi-collared Flycatcher, etc. European Rollers, European Bee-eaters, Eurasian Hoopoes and Black-headed Buntings are everywhere along the roads.
+The Strandzha, on the other hand, is an endless chain of mild crests and folding wood-covered tops that provide shelter to the Booted Eagle, Masked Shrike, Olive-tree Warbler, Semi-collared Flycatcher, etc. European Rollers, European Bee-eaters, Eurasian Hoopoes and Black-headed Buntings are everywhere along the roads.

 Traveling north along the coast we will pass the oak forests in the Balkan Mountain’s easternmost part and the unique Kamchia riverine forest.
 En route we can expect to find Black Stork, Lesser Spotted Eagle, Grey-headed Woodpecker, Middle Spotted Woodpecker, Eurasian Wryneck, Barred Warbler, Semi-collared Flycatcher, Sombre Tit, etc.

-Already at the northern coast, we will dedicate a day to the steppes and cliffs of Cape Kaliakra, which, besides being a spectacular sight, is a place hosting the Rose-colored Starling, the Pied Wheatear and several species of larks, including the Calandra Lark, Greater Short-toed Lark, Skylark, Crested Lark.
-The Stone Curlew, the Lesser Grey Shrike, the Tawny Pipit and the Isabelline Wheatear also find refuge in the steppe vegetation, while the coastal cliffs are animated by European Shag (ssp. desmarestii), Eurasian Eagle Owl and Long-legged Buzzard.
+Already at the northern coast, we will dedicate a day to the steppes and cliffs of Cape Kaliakra, which, besides being a spectacular sight, is a place hosting the Rose-colored Starling, the Pied Wheatear and several species of larks, including the Calandra Lark, Greater Short-toed Lark, Eurasian Skylark, Crested Lark.
+The Eurasian Stone Curlew, Lesser Grey Shrike, Tawny Pipit and Isabelline Wheatear also find refuge in the steppe vegetation, while the coastal cliffs are animated by European Shag (ssp. desmarestii), Eurasian Eagle Owl and Long-legged Buzzard.
 In spring, Yelkouan Shearwaters often fish in the sea close to the cape, attacked by Arctic Skuas.

 The next part of the tour is dedicated to the Central Balkan Range.
 The mountain’s core, the Central Balkan National Park, protects the largest European massif of beach forest, which is over 250 years old.
 Species of different climatic zones coexist there, including most of the woodpecker and owl species breeding in Bulgaria.
-We will arrive in the area in the afternoon, visit some old beech forests for Red-breasted Flycatcher, White-backed Woodpecker (ssp. lilfordi), Black Woodpecker, and take a night walk (optional) for Tawny Owl and possibly Ural Owl.
+We will arrive in the area in the afternoon, visit some old beech forests for Red-breasted Flycatcher, White-backed Woodpecker (ssp. lilfordi), Black Woodpecker, and take a night walk (optional) for Tawny Owl.

 During the trip we will see a lot of White Stork nests.
-The European Roller, European Bee-eater, Eurasian Hoopoe, Syrian Woodpecker, Olivaceous Warbler, Black-headed subspecies of the Yellow Wagtail (ssp. feldegg), Red-backed Shrike, Spanish Sparrow, Black-headed Bunting, Ortolan Bunting, etc. are almost everywhere in the lowlands.
+The European Roller, European Bee-eater, Eurasian Hoopoe, Syrian Woodpecker, Olivaceous Warbler, the Black-headed subspecies of the Western Yellow Wagtail (ssp. feldegg), Red-backed Shrike, Spanish Sparrow, Black-headed Bunting, Ortolan Bunting, etc. are almost everywhere in the lowlands.